 - Anise (Pimpinella anisum).
 Anise may interact with medications that affect hormones, including birth control pills and tamoxifen.

 - Elecampane (Inula helenium).
 Pregnant or breastfeeding women should not take elecampane.
 People who are allergic to ragweed, have diabetes, or high or low blood pressure should ask their doctor before taking elecampane.
-Do not take elecampane with any sedative medications.
+DO NOT take elecampane with any sedative medications.

 - Mullein (Verbascum densiflorum)